cndofx/cndofx.github.io/content/blog/2023-11-29-writing-software-in-godot-1/index.md

 Currently, only the ItemList and BattleList nodes (highlighted) are separated into their own scenes.
 They are going to have very similar functionality but don't share anything right now, so this will be changed later.

-## not yet finished
+I'm keeping most things all in the same scene for now as I don't know how I'll be hooking everything up yet.
+Once I get to the code, I'll revisit my structure.

+## Item Editor UI

+todo

 ## Useful Resources